Minimize Sensory Overload and Meltdowns This Summer with These Tips

 6. Be Inclusive

 If your family members have food sensitives or allergies that prevent them from eating summertime treats, plan ahead to offer alternatives like all-natural candy or a gluten-free treat from home.
-Children with neuro-behavioral disorders like ADHD and autism often feel different already, so make an extra effort to include them in as many festivities as possible.
+Children with neuro-behavioral disorders like ADHD and Asperger Syndrome often feel different already, so make an extra effort to include them in as many festivities as possible.